adenisiewicz/python-onapsdk/docs/usage/usage.rst

 Usage
 #####

-a knowledge of ONAP is needed, especially on the onboarding part
+A minimum knowledge of ONAP is needed, especially on the onboarding part.

 Onboard a Vendor
 ----------------